ghaering/pysqlite/doc/sphinx/sqlite3.rst

    one.
 All necessary constants are available in the :mod:`sqlite3` module.

+.. method:: Connection.get_limit(limit_id)

+   This routine returns the current value of the limit specified by the constant limit_id.

+   Please consult the SQLite documentation about the possible values for the limit_id parameter.

+.. method:: Connection.set_limit(limit_id, new_value)

+   This routine sets a new value for the limit specified by the constant limit_id.

+   Please consult the SQLite documentation about the possible values for the limit_id parameter.

 .. method:: Connection.set_progress_handler(handler, n)

    This routine registers a callback.
 The callback is invoked for every *n*